LaunchCodeEducation/liftoff/src/modules/assignments/project-planning.rst

 Assignment: Project Planning
 =============================

-For this assignment, you’ll create some initial plans for your project and create your project’s repo.
+For this assignment, you'll create some initial plans for your project and create your project's repo.

 Getting Started
 ---------------

 Within your ``liftoff-assignments`` repository, open up ``P3-Project_Planning/README.md``.
-You’ll see a couple of section headings in place for you.
+You'll see a couple of section headings in place for you.
 Flesh out your project plan by creating:

 #.
 A wireframe for each page in the MVP of your project, at least 3